YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <h3>The Renewed/New Covenant in <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) the Messiah</h3>
 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
-    <p><sup>31</sup>"Behold, the days come," says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>, "that I will cut a new covenant with the house of Yisra'el, and with the house of Yahudah: <sup>32</sup>not according to the covenant that I cut with their fathers in the day that I took them by the hand to bring them out of the land of <abbr class="popper animate" data-popper="Egypt">Mitsrayim</abbr>; which covenant of Mine they broke, although I was an owner to them," says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>.</p>
+    <p><sup>31</sup>“Behold, the days come”, says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>, “that I will cut a new covenant with the house of Yisra'el, and with the house of Yahudah: <sup>32</sup>not according to the covenant that I cut with their fathers in the day that I took them by the hand to bring them out of the land of <abbr class="popper animate" data-popper="Egypt">Mitsrayim</abbr>; which covenant of Mine they broke, although I was an owner to them”, says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>.</p>
-    <p><sup>33</sup>"But this is the covenant that I will cut with the house of Yisra'el after those days," says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>: I will put My Torah in their inward parts, and I will write it in their heart.
-I will be their Elohim, and they shall be My people. <sup>34</sup>They will no longer each teach his neighbor, and every man teach his brother, saying, 'Know <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>;' for they will all know Me, from their least to their greatest," says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>: "for I will forgive their iniquity, and I will remember their sin no more."</p>
+    <p><sup>33</sup>“But this is the covenant that I will cut with the house of Yisra'el after those days”, says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>: “I will put My Torah in their inward parts, and I will write it in their heart.
+I will be their Elohim, and they shall be My people. <sup>34</sup>They will no longer each teach his neighbor, and every man teach his brother, saying, ‘Know <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>;’ for they will all know Me, from their least to their greatest”, says <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi>: “for I will forgive their iniquity, and I will remember their sin no more.”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">